 Psychological First Aid (PFA) training is geared towards individuals who are in roles that respond to and manage traumatic events, including first responders and teachers.
-All those receiving their Psychological First Aid certificate will also receive a $5 eGift card to Hannaford grocers as a THANK YOU for choosing to make a difference.
 CLICK on the tile of the course for more details.

-Made possible by a grant from the Substance Abuse and Mental Health Services Administration (SAMHSA), Mental Health First Aid (MHFA), Psychological First Aid (PFA) and Preventing Adverse Childhood Experiences (ACEs) will be provided for FREE to those living in or providing services in the following counties: Androscoggin, northern coastal Cumberland, Knox, Lincoln, Penobscot, Sagadahoc, Waldo, York.
+Made possible by a grant from the Substance Abuse and Mental Health Services Administration (SAMHSA), Mental Health First Aid (MHFA), Psychological First Aid (PFA) and Preventing Adverse Childhood Experiences (ACEs) will be provided FREE for in-person training sessions to those living in or providing services in the following counties: Androscoggin, northern coastal Cumberland, Knox, Lincoln, Penobscot, Sagadahoc, Waldo, York

 Psychological First Aid (PFA) is an evidence-informed modular approach to help children, adolescents, adults, and families in the immediate aftermath of disaster and terrorism.
 Its practice also offers support in challenging times as experienced during the COVID-19 pandemic.
 PFA seeks to illuminate the impact of collective trauma, build resiliency and assist in self-care actions plans.
 It incorporates five evidenced-based principles (safety, calming, connectedness, self and community efficacy, and hope) along with eight core elements (engagement, safety, stabilization, information gathering, practical assistance, connection to social supports, information on coping, and linkages with collaborative services).

 PFA provides skills for:

 - identifying and responding to individuals who have experienced trauma